 Welding plays a significant role in the completion of deadline-driven construction projects in the power generation industry.
-The growing need for maintenance and repair on aging infrastructure also has placed a high demand on skilled welding operators in the power industry.
+The growing need for maintenance and repair on aging infrastructure also has placed a high demand on skilled welders.

-As more contractors look for successful strategies to help them cope with these industry trends in a competitive power generation market, changing welding processes and investing in new technologies are options that can help boost productivity and efficiency to meet demands.
-More productive welding processes also make it easier for contractors to maximize the available skilled labor pool and complete jobs on time.
+More contractors are looking for strategies to address these industry trends in a competitive market.
+A change to welding processes and investing in new technologies can help boost productivity and efficiency to meet demands.
+More productive welding processes also allow contractors to maximize the available skilled labor pool and complete jobs on time.

 Key industry challenges

 Construction of natural-gas-fired, combined-cycle power plants is a major focus for the power generation industry.
-Many contractors are tailoring their welding methods to the construction of these types of plants, which tend to be modular in design and involve mostly large-bore pipe welding of carbon steels and low chrome alloys.
+Many contractors are tailoring their welding methods to the construction of these types of plants.
+They tend to be modular in design and involve mostly large-bore pipe welding of carbon steels and low chrome alloys.

-Some of these power plant projects can span two to three years, with jobsite welding needs for about half of that time.
+These projects can span two to three years, with welding needs for about half of that time.
 A single job can require 30 or 40 — or even more than 100 — full-time welding operators.

-Finding skilled welding operators to complete the work in a timely manner and meet all the necessary requirements is a significant issue for power generation contractors.
-The welding industry faces a growing shortage of skilled welding operators, due both to a lack of incoming welding operators and the aging population of the current welding workforce.
+Finding skilled welders to complete the work in a timely manner and meet all the necessary requirements is a significant issue for power generation contractors.
+The welding industry faces a growing shortage of skilled welding operators, due both to a lack of incoming welders and aging of the current workforce.
 This shortage is impacting many industries and markets, including power generation.

 The welding operator shortage also impacts other critical issues in power generation: meeting deadlines and completing jobs on schedule.
-Schedules are of critical importance for any power plant job, since there may be a requirement from the utility company or plant owner to have the plant operational by a certain date, according to Justin Morse, district welding engineer, Kiewit Power Constructors Co.
-If deadlines are missed, power must be bought or may have a very high operational cost, which results in lost revenue borne by the utilities.
+Schedules are of critical importance for any power plant repair or construction job.
+There may be a requirement from the utility company or plant owner to have the plant operational by a certain date, according to Justin Morse, district welding engineer, Kiewit Power Constructors Co.
+If deadlines are missed, power must be bought or may have a very high operational cost, resulting in lost revenue.

 Meet critical deadlines with advanced processes

-To address both the welding operator shortage and the deadline-driven nature of power generation projects, some industry leaders are converting to advanced wire welding such as Regulated Metal Deposition (RMD®) from Miller Electric Mfg.
+To address these challenges, some industry leaders are converting to advanced wire welding such as Regulated Metal Deposition (RMD®) from Miller Electric Mfg.
 Co. and flux-cored welding processes for welding in the field and reaping the benefits.

-These processes are generally easier to learn and use, making it easier to quickly train and qualify skilled welding operators for the requirements of power generation welding jobs.
+These processes are generally easier to learn and use, making it easier to quickly train and qualify skilled welding operators.
 In a modified short-circuit MIG process, the welding system anticipates and controls the short circuit, then reduces the welding current to create a consistent metal transfer.
 Precisely controlled metal transfer provides uniform droplet deposition, making it easier for the welding operator to control the puddle.
 Advanced welding processes such as pulsed MIG or modified short-circuit MIG are also more forgiving to variations in stickout and result in a calm stable arc, which is easier for operators to control.

-These processes also provide increased productivity and efficiency by way of travel speeds that are three to four times those of TIG or stick welding.
-On some alloys, the weld procedures allow for no back purge, which results in savings of operator time and material costs and helps improve productivity.
+These processes also provide travel speeds that are three to four times those of TIG or stick welding.
+On some alloys, the weld procedures allow for no back purge, which saves operator time and material costs.
 The advanced wire processes provide these capabilities.

 Kiewit is among the companies turning to different welding processes and new welding technologies for the natural gas-fired, combined-cycle power plants the contractor builds across North America.